Guderian2nd/TrueHistoryAI/AI Rules.md

 IF MyFightingUnitNum is FightingUnitNumMedium THEN NeedFightingUnit is Low

-IF MyFightingUnitNum is FightingUnitNumLow THEN NeedFightingUnit is Medium
+IF MyFightingUnitNum is FightingUnitNumLow THEN NeedFightingUnit is High

+IF MyCityNum is MyCityNumHigh THEN NeedCity is VeryLow

+IF MyCityNum is MyCityNumMedium THEN NeedCity is Low

-IF MyCityNum is City
+IF MyCityNum is MyCityNumLow THEN NeedCity is High

+###

 # Per MoveTask Rules